Separation, Deprivation & Privation #3

 As the documentary shows, Genie did prove capable of forming some degree of attachment, once ‘rescued’ and placed in a safe place where people cared for her.
 However, cognitively and linguistically, she failed to progress beyond a basic level – in spire of intensive support and coaching.
 She did not recover from her privation and even went backwards as an effect of later maltreatment.
 The ability to relate Genie’s failure to develop to her privation is confounded by the suspicion that she may have been retarded from birth – though this was never settled either way.
 It is also possible that her partial treatment as an object of scientific study may have compromised her potential to recover.

 In her evaluation of the psychologists and therapist’s attempts to help Genie, Curtiss speculates that there may be a ‘window’ for cognitive and linguistic development and that Genie was rescued too late at the age of 13, having passed that window.
 However, Kingsley Davis (1947) reports on a girl, ‘Anna’, isolated in conditions as bad as, if not worse than Genie but rescued at the age of 6.
 Although she died a little more than 2 years later and the coaching and support she received was inconsistent and less focused on her well-being – this was a few years before Bowlby began to make a major impact – she made only a little progress in that period.
 At the time of her death, she couldn’t speak much, had poor concentration and was still clumsy in her walking and running.
 This casts doubt on Curtiss’ speculation about a developmental window.
 However, Davis contrasts Anna’s failure to progress substantively with the remarkable progress made by ‘Isabelle’.
 Davis’ comparison has some internal validity because both girls were out-of-wedlock births in the 1930s when such things were taboo.
 Each was hidden away from society…but under slightly different circumstances.
 Anna was put in the attic of a farm house at about 6 months of age, and she had virtually no human contact for the next 5.5 years.
 When she was found by health workers, she had no human characteristics, other than the physical ones.
-Isabelle was hidden away with her deaf-mute mother in a storage shed.
-Like Anna, she survived on a milk diet and had no contact with the outside world.
-Isabelle received similar support and coaching to Anna, but after a while she learned language communication.
+Isabelle was hidden away with her deaf-mute mother in a dark storage shed.
+Like Anna, she survived on a milk diet and had no contact with the outside world until being found at the same age of 6.
+According to Davis, “Her behaviour towards strangers was like that of a wild animal, manifesting much fear and hostility.
+In place of speech, she made a strange croaking sound.
+In many ways she acted like an infant….
+At first it was even hard to tell whether or not she could hear, so unused were her senses.”
+She as also unable to walk properly; and, at first, it was thought she might have severe learning difficulties.
+Isabelle received similar support and coaching to Anna; but after a while she learned language communication.
 After that, she went into a period of accelerated recovery, during which she acquired about 7 years of human behaviours in a 2-year period.
 At 13 years of age, Isabelle was placed in a state school.
 At the end of the year, it was decided that she had made a good social adjustment to her classmates and was doing well in her studies.
 By 16 she had caught up with her classmates.

 Other case studies also seem to indicate that a substantial degree of recovery – and sometimes complete recovery – from extreme privation is possible.